jbossdemocentral/bpms-rewards-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.3 - moved to JBoss Demo Central.
+- v1.4 - moved to JBoss Demo Central, updated windows init.bat support.

 - v1.3 - JBoss BPM Suite 6.0.3 installer with rewards demo installed.